xcfem/xc/install/install.linux.md

 ## Introduction
 ### Installations steps
+- Make sure you have at least 6 GB of RAM (you'll need that to compile the sources).
 - install all needed depencies to be able to compile XC
 - make sure Python 3 is the default Python interpreter in your system.
 - get the source code